EE-RahulKumarJha/Real_time_object_detection/README.md

-# Real-Time Object Detection with OpenCV
+# Real-Time Object Detection with MATLAB

 This repository contains a Python script for real-time object detection using OpenCV and a pre-trained MobileNet SSD model.